 Before customers take that leap to visit your store and buy your product, they are likely to do their research.
 Digital interactions influence 49 percent of all in-store purchases.
 Online shoppers worldwide also read product reviews, comments, and feedback on the retailer’s site, on social media, or on blogs—this may take place before or during the shopping experience itself.

 People log on to their Facebook accounts to feel good.
 Most people don’t realise Facebook activities such as catching up with their friends or liking their posts causes the brain to release dopamine, endorphin, oxytocin, and serotonin.
 These chemicals are responsible for feelings of happiness and well-being.
-Most purchases are emotionally motivated, and associated with feelings of happiness, well-being, and fulfillment—whether buyers admit it or not.
+Most purchases are emotionally motivated, and associated with feelings of happiness, well-being, and fulfilment — whether buyers admit it or not.

 The Future of Facebook Advertising